sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 - IT teams must establish Work In Progress (WIP) limits based on team capacity and cognitive load
 - IT teams must make collected data and project status visible to the business

-### Annex A - Details of GC Information Technology Direction
+### Appendix A - Details of GC Information Technology Direction

 - [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html)
   - Design with users